MariaPalfi/gwcosmo_coasting/README.md

 ## Galaxy catalogues
-A galaxy catalogue is required for the galaxy catalogue analysis, like GLADE 2.4 galaxy catalogue or the GLADE+ galaxy catalogue (see http://glade.elte.hu/).
-These catalogues has to be preprocessed with the scripts under `scripts_galaxy_catalogs/` folder.
+A galaxy catalogue is required for the galaxy catalogue analysis, such as the GLADE 2.4 or the GLADE+ galaxy catalogues (see http://glade.elte.hu/).
+These catalogues have to be preprocessed with the scripts under `scripts_galaxy_catalogs/` folder.

 # Computing the posterior on $`H_0`$ for a single gravitational wave event